DejanGjer/CityscapesSegemtation/README.md

 - cityscapes_analysis.ipynb: notebook for some dataset analysis and example preview
 - segmentation_colors.png: image with colors for each class
+- inference_results: folder with some example predictions on validation set
 - code:
     - main.py: training
     - inference.py: inference